ruuda/blog/posts/musium.md

 and I could control it from my phone.
 I could even get an employer discount on it, so I bought three of them.
-Chromecast was not a full solution though.
+But Chromecast was not a full solution.
 It streams media over http,
-but something external needs to trigger playback.
+but something external needs to trigger playback;
-It doesn’t come with a library browser itself.
+it doesn’t come with a library browser itself.

 So that’s what I set out to build: an http server that could serve my flac files,